1. Quantum Chemistry: Study a molecule#

 • We assume that these are split evenly between spin up and down, i.e. one alpha and one beta electron

-Once we decided the active space, we need to map this problem to a qubit problem.
+Once we have decided the active space, we need to map this problem to a qubit problem.

-In the exercose we show two mappers, giving us two different ways to convert the electronic structure of a molecule from a fermionic problem to a qubit problem.
+In the exercise we show two mappers, giving us two different ways to convert the electronic structure of a molecule from a fermionic problem to a qubit problem.

 Jordan-Wigner Mapper: Simple, intuitive#